DAGWorks-Inc/hamilton/README.md

 To get started, first you need to install hamilton.
 It is published to pypi under `sf-hamilton`:
 > pip install sf-hamilton

+Note: to use the DAG visualization functionality, you should instead do:
+> pip install sf-hamilton[visualization]

 While it is installing we encourage you to start on the next section.

 Note: the content (i.e. names, function bodies) of our example code snippets are for illustrative purposes only, and don't reflect what we actually do internally.